 In August of 2007, The Centers for Medicare & Medicaid, or CMS, issued the final 2008 Inpatient Prospective System (IPPS) final rule for hospital inpatient reimbursement by Medicare's-Severity Diagnostic Related Groups, or MS-DRGs, effective October 1, 2007.
-Under the 2008 IPPS, reimbursement will consider the severity of the patient's illness.
+Under the 2008 IPPS, Medicare hospital reimbursement has moved to a severity-adjusted DRG system.
 Based on our preliminary interpretation of the final rule, we do not expect these changes to have a material impact on our business or revenues.